HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 Goto folder Cpp_AMS and compile the source code with: g++ -W readAMSxx.cpp.
 Then start reading messages by typing: ./a.out

-Note: After upgrading from RPi Operating system stretch to buster I experienced problems while reading the meter. readAMS66.cpp has now been adapted to the newer buster release, and latest version is now readAMS77.cpp.
+NOTE: After upgrading from RPi Operating system stretch to buster I experienced problems while reading the meter. readAMS66.cpp has now been adapted to the newer buster release, and latest version is now readAMS77.cpp.
 In case of problems it is suggested that you try both program versions to determine what works best for you.

 Goto folder Python_AMS and start the notification app with: python3 maxpowermonitor.py

 When you see the two programs working in their respective terminal windows, you may open the website.
 From the laptop, when connected to the same local network, open the browser and enter the IP address of the Raspberry pi.
 The website is very simple, and should be self explanatory.
 Test that values are being updated in the "View current data from the meter" page. <br>

 Note: I have a water meter as well, which has an entry in the webpage.
-Details about this is currently not covered in the project.
+Details about this is currently not covered in this project.

-For presentation of log data, please check the Readme in the python folder.
+For presentation of log data on laptop, please see the Readme file in the python folder.

 To connect to the website from the outside world, you should open port 80 in your firewall.
 Beware the risk of getting the RPi hacked by outside users.
-You should therefor password protect the website, information about this task is found on the internet.<br>
+You should therefore password protect the website.
+Information about how to do this is found on the internet.<br>

 LIST OF FILES<br>
 /home/pi/Cpp_AMS/readAMS66.cpp                  C++ source code<br>
 /home/pi/Cpp_AMS/readAMS77.cpp                  C++ source code<br>
 /home/pi/Cpp_AMS/copyFiles_meter                bash script<br>
 /home/pi/Cpp_AMS/a.out                          executable, reads meter<br>
 /home/pi/Python_AMS/copyprices_1.py<br>
 /home/pi/Python_AMS/copyprices_1.py<br>
 /home/pi/Python_AMS/spotprices.py<br>